 I’m going to illustrate how much to save by using an example.

 Let’s assume your estimated tax liability is $65,000.
-I need to develop a plan to save for this.

-How To Save For The Tax Liability
+How To Save

-One way to establish a solid plan is to open a dedicated account which will be used only to set your “IDR Tax Money”.
+One way to establish a solid plan is to open a dedicated account which will be used only for your “IDR Tax Money”.

 Most importantly, after you set that money aside, treat it as though it doesn’t exists anymore.
 The only time you take the money out of that account is to pay your tax (unless you have a major, major, major emergency).

 Assumptions That Change The Tax Liability

-A lot that can change over 20 or 25 years.
-The important thing to remember is that your estimated tax liability will change over time.
+The important item to remember is that your estimated tax liability will change over time.
 Thus, how much you need to save each month will change over time.

 You can’t simply start saving your initial recommended savings amount each month and forget about it.

 How Does Saving Mitigate The Risk?